- Code of Conduct Archives

 4.4.6 Cohabitation is not permitted.

-4.5.4 Residents over the legal age in the state of Missouri are allowed to bring alcoholic beverages in closed containers into the upper-class residence halls/apartment living units.
-However, they are not permitted to have open or unopened containers of alcohol in a common area (including, but not limited to, hallways, lounges, kitchens, bathrooms, elevators, or game rooms) or in outdoor public areas.
+4.5.4 No one person is allowed to have open or unopened containers of alcohol in a common area (including, but not limited to, hallways, lounges, kitchens, bathrooms, elevators, or game rooms) or in outdoor public areas.
 No alcohol is permitted on a balcony/patio at any time.

 4.5.5 Alcohol containers that promote irresponsible drinking, large parties, or binge drinking (including, but not limited to, kegs, beer balls, funnels, beer bongs, beer pong tables, etc.) are not permitted in the residence halls/apartment living units.